-This is the shortest days so far on the Camino as it is worth having the extra time in Pamplona to see the city – that is, if you have the energy and your feet are not too sore.
-Additionally there is little of interest to see in the villages during this stage, which is often the case as the Camino enters cities.
-The route today follows the River Arga in its decent toward Pamplona.
+This is the shortest day so far on the Camino as it is worth having the extra time in Pamplona to see the city – that is, if you have the energy and your feet are not too sore.
+Additionally, there is little of interest to see in the villages during this stage, which is often the case as the Camino enters cities.
+The route today follows the River Arga in its descent toward Pamplona.

-On my first Camino I dumped my boots and bought new walking shoes in Pamplona, the boots were not good for my feet and where causing severe blisters.
+On my first Camino, I dumped my boots and bought new walking shoes in Pamplona, the boots were not good for my feet and were causing severe blisters.
 I learned many of my Camino lessons by making the mistakes.

 Zuriain 4.2km, cafe, pharmacy – neither are directly on the Camino, you have to walk into the village.